oguimbal/jcool-docs/demander/push.md

 ```

-!> It might not be a good idea to push this kind of raw custom claims without variables: You should also push variables, which represents facts that will be discussed between you and your opponent.
+!> It might not be a good idea to push this kind of raw custom claims without variables: you should also push variables, which represent facts that will be discussed between you and your opponent.
 Without those, you have little material to discuss/negociate on in order to help you find an amicable solution.

 ## Claims scored by justice.cool, with custom amount

 If you want your claims to be "scored" by justice.cool, you **must** provide on your custom claims a "typeId" that matches a [justice.cool type of claim](/known-variables.md#claim-types).

-These claims have been modelized by our jurists and our data scientists and for which an indicative score of your probability of success in court can be provided, based on the word of law, and on machine learning algorithms that will analyze past decisions of cases similar to yours.
+These claims have been modelized by our jurists and our data scientists and for which an indicative score can be provided, based on the word of law, and on machine learning algorithms that will analyze past decisions of cases similar to yours.

-?> Creating "scored" claims might help you and your opponent to evaluate your legitimity.
-Scores are updated each time you negociate a fact with your opponent during the mediation process.
+?> Scores are updated each time you negociate a fact with your opponent during the mediation process.
 It is an indicative score which relies on our jurists understanding of your dispute, and on machine learning algorithms.

 # Best practices and useful info